Policies of the Conservative Government to be more regressive than those of the Coalition

 As a result of the cuts to spending on Universal Credit:

-The Women’s Budget Group has made a submission to the Labour Party’s National Policy Forum (NPF) 2019 consultation on 7 topics.
+The Women’s Budget Group are pleased to have submitted the following responses to the Labour Party’s National Policy Forum.